weizheng1910/Learning-Notes/Webpack.md

 ## Webpack and React

-When using React, Webpack is *necessary* to organise React components by allowing each of them to be written in a different file, and be executed smoothly by bundling them together and loading them as a single file.
+When using React, Webpack is *necessary* to organise React components by allowing each of the components to be written in a different file, and be executed smoothly by bundling them together and loading them as a single file.

 ## How it works
 Webpack has a config file `webpack.config.js` which defines the following: